Lead-Based Paint Removal and Disposal - Effective April 2010

 - EPA: Remodeling or Renovating a Home with Lead-Based Paint - Tips for conducting remodeling or renovation activities

-Locate a training provider outside South Dakota
+Locate an EPA approved training provider servicing South Dakota

 Lead-Based Paint Waste Disposal